velociroger-pb/Mandalorion/README.md

 ## Outputs ##

 I consider the *Isoform_Consensi_filtered.fasta* file the main output of the Mandalorion pipeline.
 It contains the polished sequences of all isoforms Mandalorion considers very high confidence.
 Mandalorion also creates an *Isoform_Consensi_filtered.aligned.out.clean.psl* which contains alignments of those sequences that had small indels removed.
 This file is easy to upload to the UCSC Genome Browser to inspect.
-This version of Mandalorion now also generates a *quantifiedIsoforms.txt' file which contains the number of R2C2 reads that associate which each isoform for each given fasta files.
+This version of Mandalorion now also generates a *quantifiedIsoforms.txt* file which contains the number of R2C2 reads that associate which each isoform for each given fasta files.

 ## Utils ##
 These are the scripts used to do haplotype phasing and HLA analysis.